harvest-to-order/OFN-User-Guide---Master/README.md

 Any difficulty with that user guide?
 Any information missing?
 Or maybe you want to share some features you would like to see in the future?
 Get in touch with [your Harvest To Order support team](https://about.harvesttoorder.com/contact) for any feedback!

-## Our Deepest Thanks TO Open Food NEtowrk
+## Our Deepest Thanks TO Open Food Netowrk
-These is released publicly under Creative Commons CC BY-SA 4.0 so they can be used by anyone for commercial or non-commercial use.
-We would like to thank [Open Food Network](http://openfoodnetwork.org/) For the Development of the software and releasing these resources
+This guide is released publicly under Creative Commons CC BY-SA 4.0 so they can be used by anyone for commercial or non-commercial use.
+We would like to thank [Open Food Network](http://openfoodnetwork.org/) For the Development of the software and releasing these resources.